 - 1. Review of documents at time of bond issuance for private activity/use issues

 - 2. Review of expenditures of bond proceeds

 - 3. Review of existing projects for change in use/private use

 - 4. Record keeping

 - 5. Arbitrage/rebate compliance

 - 6. Investment of bond proceeds

-- 7. Tax and revenue notes issuance
+- 7. Working capital financing special rules

 - 8. Other items